 I’m a big fan of crispy wontons, and I’ve experimented with deep frying them and air frying them.
 Verdict: you can’t go wrong either way!

 And don’t forget about steamed dumplings.
 They make a great first course or party appetizer, or you can make them a meal.
-Dumplings can be filled with tofu, vegtables, pork, chicken or another meat, and they’re great paired with a sweet and spicy sauce.
+Dumplings can be filled with tofu, vegtables, pork, chicken or another meat, and they’re great paired with wonton dipping sauce or sweet and spicy sauce.

 Looking for more recipe inspiration.
 Don’t miss these 100+ ways to cook with wonton wrappers.

 Potstickers are another popular Chinese dumpling appetizer, usually filled with ground pork or chicken, vegetables or shrimp.